gavin-hyl/cs38/cs38-final-ghua.typ

 We also show that the inner `WHILE` loop correctly finds the train that takes the passenger to the furthest city possible.
 We use induction on the number of executions of the outer `WHILE` loop.
+- Inductive hypothesis: at the start of the $k$'th execution of the outer loop, let the value of `t` be $t_0$.
+The current city is the furthest destination that the passenger can reach starting from city $1$ with the first $t_0$ trains.
 - Base case: the outer loop has not been executed once yet.
-  In this case, the inner loop iterates through all trains that can be boarded from city 1, and finds the train that takes the passenger to the furthest city possible.
+  In this case, $t_0 = 0$, and city $1$ is the current city.
+  It is also the furthest city that the passenger can reach starting from city $1$ with no trains.
-- Inductive step: assume the inner loop correctly finds the train that takes the passenger to the furthest city possible after $k$ executions of the outer loop.
+- Inductive step: assume that the inductive hypothesis holds for $k$ executions of the outer loop.
-  We now show that it correctly finds the train that takes the passenger to the furthest city possible after $k + 1$ executions of the outer loop.
+  We now show that it holds for $k + 1$ executions of the outer loop.
-  Let the initial value of `t` be $t_0$.
-  By the inductive hypothesis, every train before $t_0$ has been checked (if not, there is no guarantee for any destination being the furthest), and the train that takes the passenger to the furthest city possible has been found.
+  By the inductive hypothesis, the current city is the furthest destination that the passenger can reach starting from city $1$ with the first $t_0$ trains.
   Therefore, every train before $t_0$ cannot be boarded from the current city (as the current city is greater than or equal to the destinations of the trains before $t_0$).
-  Therefore, they can be safely ignored.
+  Therefore, we can safely ignore them.
   The inner loop iterates through all trains starting from $t_0$ that can be boarded from the current city, and finds the train that takes the passenger to the furthest city possible, which is set to the next value of `current`.
+  Let the ending value of `t` be $t_1$.
+  We have checked all trains from $t_0$ to $t_1$, so we have checked every train before $t_1$, and set the current city to the furthest possible city.
+  Therefore, the inductive hypothesis holds for $k + 1$ executions of the outer loop.

 We now show that the sequence of trains returned by the algorithm is optimal.